-(Pocket-lint) - Apple is the latest tech company to utilise LIDAR - which stands for Light Detection and Ranging - in its products, with the iPhone 12 Pro and Pro Max the first of its phones to feature a new scanner.
+(Pocket-lint) - Apple is one notable tech company to utilise LIDAR - which stands for Light Detection and Ranging - in its products, with the iPhone 13 Pro and Pro Max the second of its phone series to feature such a new scanner.
 But why?

 Is LIDAR for Face ID?

 No, the LIDAR sensor isn't there for advancing Face ID face-scanning login, rather it's for use in Augmented Reality (AR) applications.